-They dabbled with promotion once again in 2015 but fell out of contention with a few games remaining.
-In 2016, life in the premier league came to an end resulting in relegation back to the TVL Division 1.
-However, they will be hoping for an immediate return!
+GXCC dabbled with promotion in 2015 but fell out of contention with a few games remaining.
+In 2016, life in the Premier League came to an end resulting in relegation back to the TVCL Division 1 where we currently play jostling with the top teams for promotion.

-A number a famous faces have also played for the Cross in past seasons including Hamish Marshall & Grant Elliot (New Zealand), Ryan Harris (Australia) plus, former England captain and current ECB Director of Cricket, Andrew Strauss and the holder of England’s highest individual score in ODI cricket Alex Hales.
+Over the years, a number of famous cricketers have also played for the Cross they include Hamish Marshall & Grant Elliot (New Zealand), Ryan Harris (Australia) plus, former England captain and current ECB Director of Cricket, Andrew Strauss and Alex Hales, the previous holder of England’s highest individual score in ODI cricket.

 If you are in the Dukes Lane area of Gerrards Cross, why come down pay us a visit, have a drink and watch history being made?